Col0ring/types-kit/docs/types-kit.diff.md

 ## Diff type

-Set difference of union and intersection of given union types A and B
+Set difference of union and intersection of given union types A and B.

 <b>Signature:</b>